Tai Chi for Health Community NZ Inc.

 Step 2: Laying a complaint with TCHC NZ Inc. – Complaints Procedure

 If, after Step 1, you are not satisfied with our Member’s response you are able to lay a complaint with TCHC NZ Inc. by following the process below.
-At any point of this process, all parties have the right to be supported by their supervisors and/or advocate and/or whanau/family.
+All complaints must be in writing, and we will provide you with an acknowledgement receipt within 15 days.
+At any point of the complaints process, all parties have the right to be supported by their supervisors and/or advocate and/or whanau/family.

 If you have a complaint about one of our current Members you are entitled to lay a complaint with us, and we will deal with it according to this Complaints Policy.